LD4P/arm/modeling_recommendations/Awards.md

 > - **Used with**: Work or Instance
 > - **Range**: Literal

-<a name="recommendations">Recommendations for Moving Forward</a>
+<a name="recommendations">Recommendations</a>
 ===========================

-The proposed Awards model for ArtFrame is in part based on the award classes and properties developed for the LD4L 2014 Ontology ([*https://www.ld4l.org/ld4l-2014/ontology*](https://www.ld4l.org/ld4l-2014/ontology)) and a proposal developed for bibliotek-o that remained unfinished due to time constraint.
+The proposed Award model for ArtFrame is in part based on the award classes and properties developed for the LD4L 2014 Ontology ([*https://www.ld4l.org/ld4l-2014/ontology*](https://www.ld4l.org/ld4l-2014/ontology)) and a proposal developed for bibliotek-o that remained unfinished due to time constraint.
 However, these models were adjusted and extended to accommodate use cases and data examples identified by the ArtFrame group.

 Classes
 ---------